 The Scalp Scratch Test

 Part your hair and find a section.
-Then, carefully and gently scratch your scalp.
-If you notice any gunk or product under your fingernails, you likely have scalp build-up.
+Then gently scratch your scalp.
+If you see product residue under your nails, you may have scalp build-up.

-If you notice any grime or flakes from any of the above tests, it’s time to do something about the buildup in your hair.
+If you notice grime or flakes from these tests, it is time to reset your routine.

 The Hair-Feel Test

 Part your hair into small sections.
-If you have straight hair, run your comb through a section.
-If the comb comes back with oils, gunk, or flakes, your hair has product build-up.
+If you have straight hair, run a comb through one section.
+If the comb comes back with oil, gunk, or flakes, build-up may be present.

-If you have curly hair, you can use a wide-toothed comb.
-Alternatively, you can run two fingers tightly from the root to the end of a section.
-You have remnants if your fingers come off with flakes, oil, or heavy grease.
+If you have curly hair, use a wide-toothed comb.
+Or slide two fingers from root to ends on a small section.
+If your fingers pick up flakes, oil, or heavy residue, build-up may be present.

 How To Get Rid of Hair Product Buildup